Cvdfj/Maschine-MK2-mapping-VirtualDJ/README.md

 Hi, ive made a mapping of the Maschine MK2 controller.
 The maschine is a great midi controller and you can get it now very cheap. :)

-These are the files contained into the ZIP file:

 1.- Folder Controller Editor Template:
 VirtualDJ.ncm2
 You have to install the Controller Editor from N.I. and then import these Template).
 You have to do this only once.
 Then its stored into the Maschine MK2 controller.